 Click here to see more information about Object ID mode.

-Allows you to overlay a wireframe on top of the regular color and shading modes.
+This allows you to overlay a wireframe on top of the regular color and shading modes.

 The shading mode used to render the mesh.
 'Ndoteye' renders using the eye vector mode.
 'Lambert' renders using a simple Lambertian shading model.
 'Flat' renders the model as a pure, solid, flatly lit and shaded color.
 'Ambocc' renders the model using an ambient occlusion technique.